valr/initsystem/README.md

 # Installation

+Build the _initsystem_ package in the archlinux directory (using makepkg script).
-Build all the packages in the _initsystem_ and _pkgbuild/core_ directories.
+Build all the packages in the _packages/initsystem_ and _packages/core_ directories.
 Note that the initramfs and related tools in this repo only support gzip format.
-It has to be set with parameter `COMPRESSION="gzip"` in /etc/mkinitcpio.conf.
+It has to be configured with parameter `COMPRESSION="gzip"` in /etc/mkinitcpio.conf.

-Install the _busybox_ and _initsystem_ packages.
+Install the _initsystem_ and _busybox_ packages.
 Configure your hostname, keymap, font and services in /etc/rc.conf.
 Configure your bootloader to use init=/sbin/init-og.